srhjhnsn/srhjhnsn.github.io/_portfolio/v_cc_blm_internship.md

 collection: portfolio
 ---
 ## **Intro**
 In the summer of 2023, I was given the opportunity to intern at the Chesapeake Conservancy.
 During this internship, I worked with the Conservancy and the Bureau of Land Management (BLM) to create maps of two BLM properties: Douglas Point Special Recreation Management Area in Charles County, MD, and Meadowood Special Recreation Management Area in Fairfax County, VA.
-My main focus was on Douglas Point, where I created several maps including a hydrography map, a Land Cover/Land Use analysis, an administrative map, and a webmap.
+My main focus was on Douglas Point, where I created several maps including a hydrography map, a Land Use/Land Cover analysis, an administrative map, and a webmap.
 For Meadowood, I created a simple map of the points I collected with the Trimble Geo 7X, which is a device used to collect geographic points, lines, and polygons.

 ## **Maps**
 ### ***Site Maps***